shaneosullivan/gitmeme/README.md

 ## API

 Gitmeme has an API is used to record the most popular images, and to fetch lists of them.
 It uses Google Firebase as a host.
 If you're not Shane you likely won't need to touch it.

+If you want to develop on your own Firebase project, you'll need to create a Service Account file in your Firebase project, and put it in the `site/functions/src/service_account.ts` file, see the `site/functions/src/service_account_example.ts` file for an example of how to format the file.

+To run the API locally for testing, do

+`cd site/functions`
+`yarn serve`
+`

+To use the local development version of the API from the extension, uncomment the `getFakeUrl()` function in the `shared/consts.ts` file.
+Note that this code should be commented out again before committing.
+You'll also need to temporarily add the line `"http://localhost:5000/*"` to the `permissions` in `extension/manifest.json`.
+This also should not be checked in

 ## Public Website